Petroc Trelawny: Career

 In August 2018, Trelawny hosted the final of Eurovision Young Musicians 2018 at the Usher Hall in Edinburgh alongside Josie D'Arby.
 On 5 April 2019, it was announced that Trelawny would host the Eurovision Choir of the Year 2019 alongside Swedish culture presenter Ella Petersson at the Partille Arena, in Gothenburg, Sweden on 3 August.

 Trelawny has provided the commentary for the BBC broadcast of the Vienna New Year's Concert since 2011.
 On 12 September 2022 he provided commentary for the address to HM The King of messages of condolence at Westminster Hall.

 His first book, Trelawny's Cornwall was published in August 2024.
 It is in part an autobiographical affirmation of his Cornish roots, and in part an exploration of the people and places that the author sees as distinguishing Cornwall as a nation in its own right.

+Personal life

 Trelawny is gay.
 Besides presenting, he writes about LGBTQ+ subjects and has performed in LGBTQ+ works.
 As of 2025, he lives in Camden, north London.